PreRix/Data-Science-Project---Group-16/README.md

 ### The Topic
 The topic of our project is as follows: The Personal Traffic around Kiel in the past five years *(2021 to 2025)*.

-We developed nine plus one bonus [research questions](Research-Questions.pdf) we want to answer with this project.
+We developed eight plus one bonus [research questions](Research-Questions.pdf) we want to answer with this project.

 ### The Data
 The data we used is freely available and is stored [here](https://cloud.rz.uni-kiel.de/index.php/s/PZc2LfZtbB4mPQm).
 The sources are the following: